TLeconte/vdlm2dec/README.md

 # Acarsserv

 acarsserv is a companion program for vdlm2dec.
-It listens to acars messages on UDP coming from one or more acarsdec processes and stores them in a sqlite database.
+It listens to acars messages on UDP coming from one or more vdlm2dec processes and stores them in a sqlite database.

 See : [acarsserv](https://github.com/TLeconte/acarsserv)